How to Re-Pair Bluetooth Earbuds for Stereo Sound on Windows: Complete Guide

 Why do my Bluetooth earbuds only play in one ear on Windows?

 This typically happens when only one earbud is successfully paired to Windows, or when Windows uses a mono audio format.
-The fix would be to completely remove the device, reset both earbuds, and re-pair them while making sure both are in pairing mode at the same time.
+The fix is to completely remove the device, reset both earbuds, and re-pair them while making sure both are in pairing mode at the same time.

 How do I fix poor audio quality with Bluetooth earbuds on Windows?